⭐ 151+ 5-Star Google Reviews

 Savings depend on your energy use, tariff, and how much solar you can use onsite.
 Many businesses see meaningful reductions in electricity costs, especially when the system is sized for daytime loads and paired with options like battery storage (where it stacks up financially).
 You can see typical pricing factors on our costs page.

-Sizing is based on your interval data (when you use power), available area (roof, car park or land), and network/approval constraints.
-Commercial systems often start around 30kW and scale to 100kW and 250kW+ depending on the site, with industrial solar systems commonly sitting at the higher end.
+Commercial systems often start around 20kW and scale to 100kW and 250kW+ depending on the site, with industrial solar systems commonly sitting at the higher end.
+For large-scale ground mount, we also engineer solar farms from 500kW to 5MW.
 See common system sizes here.

 They’re the same thing.
 “Commercial solar panels”, “commercial PV panels” and “commercial photovoltaic panels” all refer to solar PV modules used in business-grade systems.